Vegard Erlien

-Vegard Østraat Erlien (born 26 June 1998) is a Norwegian footballer who plays as a forward for Tromsø.
+Vegard Østraat Erlien (born 26 June 1998) is a Norwegian professional footballer who plays as a forward for Tromsø.

 Career

-Erlien started his career at Rosenborg, playing for their youth and second teams, before getting picked up by Sandnes Ulf in 2018.
+Erlien started his career at Byåsen before moving to Rosenborg, playing for their youth and second team.
+He was then picked up by Sandnes Ulf in 2018.

 After a successful spell at Sandnes Ulf, Erlien returned to Trondheim, this time playing for top-flight club Ranheim.
 He signed his contract in the summer transfer window of 2019, on a contract that lasted until the end of the 2022 season.

 In September 2022 Erlien signed a pre-contract with Tromsø, starting from 1 January 2023, and lasting until the end of the 2025 season.
-He became the top goalscorer internally in Tromsø in 2023, but missed the mid part of the 2024 season after a leg fracture.
+He became the top goalscorer internally at Tromsø in 2023, but missed the mid part of the 2024 season after a leg fracture.

+On 28 December 2025, Real Valladolid announced that they had signed Erlien on a two-and-a-half year deal after his contract with Tromsø had expired after the 2025 season.
+The following 1 September, after 11 goalless matches, he terminated his link with theh club.